vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/vRLI/General/Getting Started.md

 **Note**: *vrli Project supports only content types outlined into content descriptor.*

-To capture the state of your vRLI / VCF Operations for Logs environment simply fill in the names of the content objects you would like to capture and look at the [Pulling operation](../Operations/Pulling.md) documentation.
+To capture the state of your Operations for Logs environment simply fill in the names of the content objects you would like to capture and look at the [Pulling operation](../Operations/Pulling.md) documentation.

 ### Configuring ~/.m2/settings.xml to work with vrli